pytroll/satpy/doc/source/pp.rst

 installed, thanks to the :meth:`mpop.scene.SatelliteInstrumentScene.project` method.
 As input, this method takes either a Definition object (see pyresample's documentation) or string identificator for the area.
-In the latter case, the referenced region has to be defined in the `areas.def` file located in the directory pointed by the `PPP_CONFIG_DIR` environment variables.
+In the latter case, the referenced region has to be defined in the area file.
+The name and location of this file is defined in the `mpop.cfg` configuration file, itself located in the directory pointed by the `PPP_CONFIG_DIR` environment variable.

 For more information about the internals of the projection process, take a look at the :mod:`mpop.projector` module.